PracHub

 Tasks:

-• Describe how you would populate/refresh these tables every day from the raw tables (high-level ETL steps; SQL/pseudocode is acceptable).
+2. Daily population strategy.
+Describe how you would populate/refresh these tables every day from the raw tables (high-level ETL steps; SQL/pseudocode acceptable).

-• The dashboard should support weekly rollups instead of daily.
-Describe what changes in the table design and computation (date grain, definitions of “change vs 7d ago”, handling partial weeks, etc.).
+4. Switch to weekly rollups.
+The dashboard should support weekly rollups instead of daily.
+Describe what changes in the table design and computation (date grain, how "change vs 7d ago" maps to weekly, additive vs non-additive metrics, partial weeks).

-• A New York office wants metrics reported in EST instead of PST.
-Describe what must change (timestamp storage, date boundaries, ETL windows, backfills, and how to avoid double-counting at day boundaries).
+5. Change the reporting timezone.
+A New York office wants metrics reported in America/New_York (Eastern) instead of Pacific.
+Describe what must change (timestamp storage, date boundaries, ETL windows, backfills, multi-timezone support, and how to avoid double-counting at day boundaries).

 Sign in to leave a comment